dylanbarrett-analytics/olist-customer-satisfaction-analysis/README.md

 # Olist E-commerce Customer Satisfaction Analysis

 This project analyzes customer satisfaction using real-world data from the Brazilian e-commerce platform, Olist.
-Through SQL-based data preparation and analysis, key insights are uncovered about delivery performance, product categories, and review trends.
+Through SQL-based data preparation and analysis, key insights about delivery performance, product categories, and review trends are uncovered.

 **About Olist:**
 Olist is a Brazilian e-commerce platform that connects small and medium-sized businesses with major online marketplaces.
 By handling logistics, payments, and customer service support, Olist enables sellers to scale efficiently while offering buyers a wide selection of products through centralized storefronts.